RMD Help Center

 RMD

-Required Minimum Distribution - the minimum amount you must withdraw from retirement accounts each year after a certain age or when inheriting an IRA.
+Required Minimum Distribution — the minimum amount you must withdraw from retirement accounts annually.

 RBD

-Required Beginning Date - the date by which you must begin taking RMDs.
-Generally April 1 following the year you turn 73.
+Required Beginning Date — generally April 1 following the year you turn 73.

 EDB

-Eligible Designated Beneficiary - a beneficiary who can stretch distributions over their lifetime instead of the 10-year rule.
-Includes spouses, minor children, disabled/chronically ill, and those within 10 years of the decedent's age.
+Eligible Designated Beneficiary — can stretch distributions over their lifetime (spouses, minor children, disabled/chronically ill, or within 10 years of decedent's age).

 FMV

-Fair Market Value - the total value of your account as of December 31 of the prior year, used to calculate your RMD.
+Fair Market Value — total account value as of December 31 of the prior year, used to calculate your RMD.

 SECURE Act

-Setting Every Community Up for Retirement Enhancement Act of 2019 - legislation that changed RMD rules, most notably introducing the 10-year rule for most inherited IRAs.
+Setting Every Community Up for Retirement Enhancement Act of 2019 — introduced the 10-year rule for most inherited IRAs.

 Life Expectancy Factor